 Marlena: Is there anything about yourself that you’d like to share?

 Danielle: I am a hermit and I don’t leave my house other than to follow this cult-like Halloween-circusy band around named World/Inferno.
-I follow them all around and I’ve seen them like 200 times.
+I follow them all around and I’ve seen them about 200 times.
 I do their merch as well now, but before that I wasn’t, so that’s the only time I leave my house.
 Rebecca was their old violinist and she is the person who asked me to make a solid color convertible dress three years ago.
 Yeah, that’s a weird fact about me.

 I can’t wait to show you my first Little Petal dress that Danielle has been working on.
 It will be featured on the blog very soon so stay tuned for that.